MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/use-office-365-cdn-with-spo.md

 - \*/masterpage
 - \*/style library
+- \*/clientsideassets

 > [!NOTE]
-> _Clientsideassets_ is a default public origin that was added in December 2017.
-This origin must be present in order for CDN content to be available.
-If you'd like to read an example of using this CDN origin, see: [Host your client-side web part from Office 365 CDN (Hello World part 4)](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/web-parts/get-started/hosting-webpart-from-office-365-cdn)
+> _clientsideassets_ is a default public origin that was added to the Office 365 CDN service in December 2017.
+This origin must be present in order for SharePoint Framework solutions in the CDN to work.
+For more information, see [My client-side web part or SharePoint Framework solution isn't working](use-office-365-cdn-with-spo#my-client-side-web-part-or-sharepoint-framework-solution-isnt-working).

-## Set up and configure a CDN by using the SharePoint Online Management Shell
+## Set up and configure the Office 365 CDN by using the SharePoint Online Management Shell

 The procedures in this topic require you to use the SharePoint Online Management Shell to connect to SharePoint Online.
 For instructions, see [Connect to SharePoint Online PowerShell](https://docs.microsoft.com/powershell/sharepoint/sharepoint-online/connect-sharepoint-online?view=sharepoint-ps).

 Complete these steps to set up and configure the CDN to host your static assets in SharePoint Online.

-### To enable your organization to use a CDN
+### Enable your organization to use the Office 365 CDN

 Before you make changes to the tenant CDN settings, you should retrieve the current status of the private CDN configuration in your Office 365 tenant.
 Connect to your tenant using the SharePoint Online Management Shell: